Liamayyy/team5-capstone/mech-interp/README.md

 Here, we will outline the installation requirements for our code once you have joined a compute cluster with GPU access.

-TODO: DETERMINE IF GPU NECESSARY FOR SAE LENS

 ## Module Reset:
 Resets the modules loaded by previous users, and adds back Miniconda for our use:
 ```